Emergency Medical Services (EMS)

 Medic One/Emergency Medical Services (EMS) is standing by to help you 24 hours a day with a system that provides a continuum of care that assures every patient the emergency medical attention they need.

-The 2016 report documents the cooperative nature and strong regional effort of all the partners throughout the EMS system.
-As with past reports, this year's review features projects and programs that thoroughly embody the components that have contributed to the system's success - medicine, innovation, effectiveness and regionalism.
-However, it is the theme of teamwork and cooperation that truly echoes throughout the text.
+This year's review features projects and programs that thoroughly embody the components that have contributed to the system's success - medicine, innovation, effectiveness and regionalism.

 The Medic One/EMS 2014-2019 Strategic Plan is the primary policy and financial document that will direct the Medic One/EMS system into the future.